Albaik: Locations

 Albaik has more than 40 branches in Jeddah where it is headquartered: ten in Mecca, eight in Medina, three in Buraydah, one in Unaizah, one in Taif, one in Yanbu, twenty in Riyadh, one in Al Qunfudhah, one in Al Lith, Al-Kharj and one in Al-Jubail.

 Recently, Albaik started expanding further into the central region of Saudi Arabia with two branches opened in Buraidah, and one in Abha and further branches planned for the city, in addition to other main cities in the region.
 This marked the first time the chain has expanded outside its main service area in Saudi Arabia's western provinces.
 Albaik was also introduced in Saudi Arabia's South Province, in the city of Jizan in 2016.
 As of 2019, Albaik is constructing its new branch in Al-Baha and currently has over 120 locations.

 In December 2020, Albaik opened two branches in Bahrain, marking the first time the chain expanded outside of Saudi Arabia.
 Albaik entered the Emirati market in 2021 and, by May 2025, had established 23 branches. in 2022, Albaik temporarily operated in Qatar during the 2022 FIFA World Cup.
 Then, in 2025, Albaik debuted in Kuwait at The Avenues Mall.
-In 2024, Albaik has announced plans to open in Pakistan, extending its reach outside the Arabian Peninsula.
-The first restaurant opened in Pakistan in 2025.
+In 2024, Albaik has announced plans to open in Pakistan, extending its reach outside the Arabian Peninsula, with locations in Karachi, Lahore and Islamabad.
+The first restaurant will be opened in Pakistan in 2026.